codefresh-io/docs.codefresh.io/_posts/2024-04-28-apr-release-notes.md

 ##### GitOps
 * Deleting a managed cluster from a GitOps Runtime results in an empty list of clusters for the same Runtime.
-(CR-23479 Daniel Maizel)
 * `Slow loading...` message when selecting GitOps Apps option from sidebar.
 (CR-23126 Victor Plakyda)
-* Applications tab in GitOps Apps dashboard displays `Unknown` status for Argo CD applications.
-(CR-23096 - Vadim Kharin)
+* GitOps Apps dashboard > Applications tab displays `Unknown` status for Argo CD applications.
-* Application status in Codefresh UI displayed as Unknown when logs show app healthy
 * In GitOps Apps dashboard, selecting **More filters** shows truncated Kubernetes **Label** names.
-(CR-22526 - Bogdan Volynets)
-,